Chilocorus orbus

 Chilocorus orbus is a species of lady beetle in the family Coccinellidae.
 It is native to North America.
-It is a black, domed beetle with two large red spots and is commonly called the twice-stabbed lady beetle.
+It is a black, domed beetle with two large red spots and is commonly called the twice-stabbed lady beetle or the two-stabbed lady beetle.
 Both adults and larvae feed on scale insects.

 Description

 The adult Chilocorus orbus is a dome-shaped beetle some 3 to 5 mm long with club-shaped antennae.
 The shiny black elytra bear two oval red patches and the ventral surface of the beetle is reddish.
 There are other species of black-with-red-spots lady beetle with which this insect might be confused, these being Axion plagiatum, Chilocorus kuwanae, and Olla v-nigrum, however in Chilocorus orbus, the red patches are nearer the head than they are in the other species.
 The larvae resemble miniature alligators, have long legs and are grey or blackish; they have elongated bodies covered with branching spines.
 The pupae are also blackish and spiny, but are broader and shorter than the larvae.